-I have used the Ullswater Steamers for a number of interesting linear walks, the beauty of which are that you do not need to retrace your steps or complete a circular walk back to your starting point.
+Ullswater Steamers are great for a number of interesting linear walks, the beauty of which is that you do not need to retrace your steps or complete a circular walk back to your starting point.
 Here are three great walks from our Ullswater cottages in the Lake District, suitable for any ability.

 Take the steamer from Glenridding to Howtown and walk clockwise along the shore of the lake.
-This is a very simple low level walk underneath the diminutive Hallin Fell and the wonderful view point of Silver Crag on Place Fell.
-There are no refreshments on route but you can call in to the Howtown Hotel before you set off.
+This is a very simple low-level walk underneath the diminutive Hallin Fell and the wonderful viewpoint of Silver Crag on Place Fell.
+There are no refreshments on the route, but you can call into the Howtown Hotel before you set off.
 They serve an excellent afternoon tea with homemade treats.
 The walk is about 8 miles in length but there are no big climbs.
-If 8 miles seems like too much, then you can walk around the base of the fell for a shorter, more gentle route back to where you started.
+If 8 miles seems like too much, then you can walk around the base of the fell for a shorter, gentler route back to where you started.

 Disembark at Howtown and make your way around the front of Hallin Fell (or over the top) and aim for Beda Fell.
 This is a lovely climb and great for older children, the climb is not too steep and maintains interest with rocky resting places on the route upwards.
 You can continue to the Angle Tarn Pikes, which are ripe for exploring or drop down to Boredale Hause, where the chapel ruins are perfect for a picnic.
 From Boredale Hause it is a simple walk downhill along a clear path to Patterdale, 1 mile from Glenridding.
 At the end of the path downhill, you pass through a farm that serves simple hot and cold drinks, snacks and ice cream.